 These symptoms can also happen in your arm or tummy if that’s where the blood clot is.

-If you’ve ruptured your achilles tendon, you are at a much higher risk of developing a DVT.
-This is because you must not do any exercise until advised by your consultant or physiotherapist.
-To help reduce this risk, you will have been prescribed a course of a blood thinner.
+Depending on your injury, you may have been prescribed a course of a blood thinner.
 There are a few different types of medication and they often need injecting into your tummy.
 You can discuss an alternative with a doctor.
-The care plan for achilles tendon injuries explains how and when to take your medication.
+Please see the relevant care plan for your injury.

 Pressure sores and ulcers